Reelworld Film Festival - 20th year and going strong!

 Music Video: up to 6 minutes

-Canadian Submissions: All films produced in Canada or directed by Indigenous or racially diverse Canadian filmmakers
+Canadian Submissions: All films produced in Canada and/or directed by BIPOC Canadian filmmakers who are living abroad.

 Accepted applicants will be notified of programming decisions by email before August 31st, 2020.
 If applicants do not hear by that date, then they have not been selected for the festival.
 Final programming, categorization and slotting of films will be determined by the Reelworld programming team.
 Their decision is final.
 Successful applicants will receive this information in their official invitation.

 Selected applicants must send in a film trailer and 3 one-minute scenes of their choosing.
 Other requirements, such as social media handles, press information, etc will be outlined in your selection letter.

 Selected Applicants will receive passes and complimentary tickets to the festival and surrounding events.
 These details will be outlined in your selection letter.